Best Coffee Beans for Percolator

 The beans are grown organically and with fair trade utmost in their minds in Central and South America and also Indonesia.

 This whole bean, medium roast blend ticks all the boxes for producing a spot-on cuppa in your percolator.
-So a humble indulgence for most folks.
+So a modest indulgence for many folks.

 3. Costa Rica Tarrazu, Whole Bean